buzzdead/Hypertrophy/README.md

 The app has four main screens:

 1. Home - The home screen where you keep track of your current week.
+Here you can also add plans for the current week, which when you complete them the exercise will be added to your exerciselist.
+Adding an exercise for which there is a plan with the same exercise type will either autocomplete the plan or ask you if you wish to do so, depending on if you meet the criteria for the plan.

    <img src="images/Home.png" alt="Home" width="250" />